prabusw/beancount-importers-india/README.md

 ```
 S No.	Value Date	Transaction Date	Cheque Number	Transaction Remarks	Withdrawal Amount (INR )	Deposit Amount (INR )	Balance (INR )
 ```

+When downloading SBI transaction statements, if xls is choosen, the file will be in tsv format even though the file will get downloaded with .xls extension.
+Use the tsv2csv.sh script in tools folder to convert this to csv format.

+Almost all the other bank importers like IOB and KVB work with the csv file(s) downloaded from their respective bank website, without any modification.

+If the downloaded csv has the account number in it, then use it in your importer config file.

+## Using the Importers

 The command(linux) to use beangulp to identify, extract and archive is given below.